deeplearning4j/deeplearning4j/rotten_tomatoes_sentiment_analysis.md

             pair.put(values[0],new Pair<>(values[2],values[3]));

-This is our map of phrases to text and label.

-We can use this process without coupling it to any particular implementation of our classifier.
+That's how we map phrases and labels, and we can use it without coupling it to any particular implementation of our classifier.
 Now let's test it.

 ## Testing

-Being consistent with our separation of concerns and testing, let's build a unit test for this.

-Since our dataset is on our class path, we can use a few neat tricks to retrieve it.
-Deeplearning4j leverages spring for a few reflection utilities as well as

-for more robust of classpath discovery of components.
+Given that we're separating concerns and testing, let's build a unit test.
+Since our dataset is on our class path, we have a few neat tricks to retrieve it.
+Deeplearning4j leverages Spring for a few reflection utilities as well as a more robust TK of classpath discovery of components.
 With that in mind our test will looking like the following:

     @Test
     public void testRetrieval() throws  Exception {